bennetthermanoff/maker-pass-server/README.md

 2. Run `npm install` to install dependencies
 3. Run `npm start` to start the server

-### Configuration

-MakerspaceConfig.ts contains the configuration for the makerspace.
-This includes the name of the makerspace, your ip address, and the port for the server.
-Additonally, it contains questions for the registration form.
-Take a look at the included example.

-### First Time Setup
+### Configuration And First Time Setup

+When the server is first started, you will be prompted to configure the server.
+This will be saved to `MakerspaceConfig.json` in the root directory of the repository.
+You can reconfigure the server at any time by deleting this file or directly editing it and restarting the server.
+See MakerspaceConfig.ts for type information.

-When you start the MakerPass, the admin QR code will be displayed, this allows you to register for your makerspace directly as an admin. **Do not share this QR Code.
-In the MakerPass app, there is a User registration QR code that should be posted at your makerspace.**
+After configuration, the admin QR code will be displayed, this allows you to register for your makerspace directly as an admin. **Do not share this QR Code.
+Subsequent admins can be added through the admin panel.** After restarting the server, a normal **User** QR code will be displayed.
+This is the QR code that users will scan to register for the makerspace.

 ### API